pablotoledo/StreamMDCollector/README.md

 StreamMDCollector is a Streamlit-based web application that compiles Markdown files from Git repositories into a single document.
 It supports various Git hosting services and authentication methods, making it ideal for quick documentation gathering and review.

+The idea is use that compiled markdown to use them as a context for a chatbot, for example.

 ## Features

 - Clone Git repositories using HTTPS